Poor parenting is a serious problem today.

 This is because I overcame what they did to me, took personal responsibility for fixing myself and got healing for my mental illness (caused by what happened to me as a child, including poor parenting).

-I know a deep peace & joy now, and having observed many people with a good start in life, have realised that I am better off inside than even them.
+I know a deep peace and joy now, and having observed many people with a good start in life, have realised that I am better off inside my psyche than even them.
 The only significant area I am still catching up on is the financial damage which partly resulted from many years struggling with mental health issues, and partly from doing too much charitable work (helping others too much can be ‘unhealthy’).
 (Related read: Daily Mail article: Happiness is the best investment for your child’s future, as study reveals happy children grow up to be wealthy.)

 Without such awful parents I would never have discovered what I know today – I am thus grateful for my parents.